How to Remove Creases and Wrinkles From Shoes

-There is something special about a pair of pristine shoes.
-The longer you can maintain that out-of-the-box appearance — perfectly clean, no scuff marks, no creases — the better.
-However, buying a pair of sneakers only to gaze at them in your closet is no fun.
+There is something special about a pristine pair of shoes.
+But maintaining that out-of-the-box appearance — clean, no scuff marks, no creases — is a dirty job.

 Shoes belong on your feet.
-And when you wear your shoes, you're going to get them dirty.
-They’re going to look worn.
-You’re going to crease or wrinkle them.
+And when you wear your shoes, you're eventually going to crease or wrinkle them.
 The good news is that you don’t have to settle for a shoe crease.
 Follow these hacks to make your shoe creases disappear.

 How to Remove Shoe Creases With Heat